Westpeaks/HTTP-Healthcheck/README.md

 ### Installation Instructions

+1. Install python if you have not done so.
+Install the necessary libraries.
+I used pip to install the libraries.
-1. Clone this project.
+2. Clone this project.
-2. Ensure your YAML file is in the same format as example provided or use the example YAML file.
+3. Ensure your YAML file is in the same format as example provided or use the example YAML file.
-3. Insert the correct file path in the parse_yaml() function.
+4. Insert the correct file path in the parse_yaml() function.
-4. Save and run the .py file.
+5. Save and run the .py file.
 Hit ctrl+c in the console to stop program.